 For more information on the success of the Virginia Tech athletic teams and what these scores signify, continue reading after the jump.
 Trust me, there's a tidbit at the end you won't want to miss (that doesn't mean skip the rest of the post to get there).

-I know that reading about how Virginia Tech athletic programs fared academically may not be of the greatest interest to some of you readers.
-Fair enough.
-But I would ask you to try to consider the ramifications of athletic teams/programs not scoring well in the APR: Bowl/postseason bans, television bans, scholarship bans, etc. Sanctions of all kinds can and have be levied by the NCAA to programs who run afoul of the APR.
+I know that reading about how Virginia Tech athletic programs fared academically may not be of the greatest interest to some readers, but I would ask them to try to consider the ramifications of athletic teams/programs not scoring well in the APR: Bowl/postseason bans, television bans, scholarship reductions, etc. Sanctions of all kinds can and have be levied by the NCAA to programs who run afoul of the APR.
 In fact, if you'll remember one of the most high-profile APR cases, the University of Connecticut men's basketball team will not be allowed entry into the 2013 NCAA Tournament, causing transfers, impacting recruiting and costing the Huskies two scholarships in '12-'13.
 In all, 10 NCAA basketball teams received a postseason ban.
 So in essence, the APR can mean EVERYTHING to a program, including its ultimate postseason fate.

 To avoid confusion, I've broken information about Tech's APR scores and the APR in general into three sections; Scoring, Impact, and the aforementioned tidbit.